HACU Membership Frequently Asked Questions

 6. Where can I find membership dues rates?

 The dues sheet is located on HACU’s website under Members/Membership Dues.
 Membership dues are published a few months prior to the start of the calendar year.
 Please base your payment on the official invoice submitted to you after the application or renewal approval.
 Do not base your dues on previous year’s invoices or applications.

 7. What payment methods are available to pay for membership dues?

 Payment options include credit card, check, purchase order, and wire transfer (international members only).
-Upon approval of your membership application, our online system automatically sends identical invoices to both the President and HACU Contact for institutional membership or directly to the Faculty and Staff Caucus member for individual membership.
+Upon approval of your membership application, our online system automatically sends identical invoices to both the President and HACU Contact for institutional membership or directly to the Faculty and Staff Affiliate for individual membership.

 8. Which individuals are requested on the institutional membership application?

 HACU maintains several contacts for each member institution, which may include: